 An architect makes choices about the design of a building based on its intended purpose.
 A school is built for the purpose of educating students, a hospital for the purpose of healing the sick and wounded, and a house for the purpose of providing shelter and comfort for a family.
 These buildings are designed in very different ways because they all have different purposes.
 Likewise, authors make design choices about their writing.
 They are architects designing their stories and texts.
 They start with the purpose of the text and make choices about the genre, structure, text, word choice, and features to help him/her achieve that purpose.
 You can find the anchor chart below in the Reading Interactive Notebook.

 Then, use this model to analyze and discuss the author’s purpose of a text, and how he/she “built it”.
 Use a graphic organizer like the one below to help students understand this concept.
 This is an example from our interactive notebook for an article I found on Readworks.org.

 Hold class discussions over texts read together.
 Have small group discussions about the texts read in guided reading or book clubs.
 Use task cards or other short texts to have groups or partners discuss the author’s purpose.

 Extend this practice through reader’s response for independent reading or book clubs.

 Connect author’s purpose to their own writing.

-Solidify their understanding of author’s purpose by connecting it to their writing.
+Finally, solidify their understanding of author’s purpose by connecting it to their writing.
 Have students complete a graphic organizer as a part of their prewriting to help them identify their purpose and make choices about their writing based on that purpose.